-SWE.1.2 PLBs
+SWE.1.3 PLBs

-Since the first of October 2006, a radio license for emergency transmitters is no longer required in Sweden, and the use of PLBs is free in Sweden.
-However, there is still a need to register the beacon.
-Therefore each beacon must be uniquely programmed.
+Since 1 October 2006, emergency transmitters on 406 MHz and 121,5 MHz are exempted from licensing and hence.
+An individual radio license for such transmitter is no longer required.
+These transmitters are covered by a general license, but there is still a requirement to register the beacon.
+Therefore, each beacon must be uniquely programmed.

-Every manufacturer is responsible for providing every beacon with a unique serial number in order to facilitate registration of the beacon for the users.
-The Swedish administration will not provide serial numbers.
+Every manufacturer is responsible for providing every beacon with a unique serial number in order to facilitate registration of the beacon for the user.
+The Swedish Maritime Administration will not provide serial numbers.
+PLBs should be registered and updated by owners themselves in the Cospas-Sarsat IBRD database register which is handled by the Swedish Maritime Administration/JRCC, concerning Swedish coded PLBs.